aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

 AiiDA-Wannier90 plugin please visit the \
 `AiiDA-Wannier90 documentation <https://aiida-wannier90.readthedocs.io/en/latest/>`_.

-You can start by downloading the \
+If you have not done it yet, you can start by downloading the \
 :download:`launch_auto-wannier_workflow.py <include/snippets/launch_auto-wannier_workflow.py>` script to your work directory.
 The script is reported also here below and allows to initialise and launch the AiiDA workchain.